-As the case with other sports gear, the price of a bowling ball will depend on several factors, quality being the primary consideration.
+As the case with other sports gear, the price of a bowling ball will depend on several factors, quality and performance being the primary considerations.
 Bowling balls may have the same dimensions, but they differ in the type of material used.

 Generally, an average polyester bowling ball has a reasonable price, if not affordable to a recreational bowler.
 Some bowling balls may have their unique design and customized to the user even which would make one feel like a pro.

-A bowling ball can surely command a higher price given its durable construction.
-Moreover, if you are an expert, you may prefer certain materials for your bowling ball.
+A bowling ball can surely command a higher price given its high end coverstock and core technology.
+Moreover, if you are an expert, you may prefer a high-end reactive resin for your bowling ball.